seifraafat-2/Aws-s3-cloudfront-1/README.md

 Notes:

 I didn’t use a custom domain, so the website is accessible only through the CloudFront URL.
 I can easily connect a custom domain to CloudFront later if needed.

+I can easily connect a custom domain to CloudFront later if needed.